 For anyone who has been a DC Comics reader in the last couple decades, the story of Barbara Gordon has been a serious divider among the fandom.
 Some argue that she was at her best as Batgirl, fighting side by side with Bruce Wayne to rid Gotham City of evil-doers.

-Those people fail to realize that, while she was physically fighting evil, she really wasn’t doing anything except standing next to Batman looking all pretty.
+Those people fail to realize that, while she was physically fighting evil, she really wasn’t doing anything except standing next to Batman and looking pretty.
 And no, that’s not a knock on her feminism.
 Wayne’s sidekicks usually just stand next to Bats and look pretty.
 I would argue that it’s what drove Dick Grayson to Nightwing and Jason Todd to Red Hood.

 No, Gordon was at her most effective when she was Oracle, devoted all her time to developing one of the world’s most complex and powerful computer systems and set to work accumulating information.